Skip to Content

 10. Turkish Angora

-Turkish Angora cats are known for their long, silky coats which often becomes longest around the cat’s neck.
-They are an adorable combination of large ears, almond shaped eyes and a small to medium sized head.
+Turkish Angora cats are known for their long, silky coats, which often become longest around the cat’s neck.
+They are an adorable combination of large ears, almond-shaped eyes, and a small to medium-sized head.

 White turkish angora odd eye cat lying down seen from the side looking at the camera isolated on a white background

-These friendly and gentle cats also have a more boisterous side and love run, jump and explore.
-He loves to play and will do most anything to get your attention.
+These friendly and gentle cats also have a more boisterous side and love to run, jump, and explore.
+They love to play and will do almost anything to get your attention.

 turkish angora cat

-One of the many elements of the cuteness of this cat breed is that the playfulness they exhibit as kittens is maintained throughout their lives.
-They will enjoy curling up next to you and on you on both the couch and your bed.
+One of the many drawcards of this cat breed is that the playfulness they exhibit as fluffy cute kittens is maintained throughout their lives.
+They will enjoy curling up and sleeping next to you and on you on both the couch and your bed.

 11. Ragamuffin Cats